rian39/notes/foucault_archaeology.md

 If a proposition, a sentence, a group of signs can be called 'statement' , it is not therefore because, one day, someone happened to speak them or put them into some concrete form of writing; it is because the position of the subject can be assigned.
 95

-And the statement not only needs this materiality; its materiality is not given to it, in addition , once all its determinations have been fixed : it is partly made up of this materiality.
+And the statement not only needs this materiality; its materiality is not given to it, in addition , once all its determinations have been fixed: it is partly made up of this materiality.
 100

-Yet the materiality plays a much more important role in the statement: it is not simply a principle of variation, a modification of the criteria of recog­ nition, or a determination oflinguistic sub-groups.
+Yet the materiality plays a much more important role in the statement: it is not simply a principle of variation, a modification of the criteria of recognition, or a determination of linguistic sub-groups.
 It is constitutive of the statement itself: a statement must have a substance, a support, a place, and a date.101

 What, then, is this rule of repeatable materiality that characterizes the statement?
 102